Safeguarding Statement for Parents

 Under Section 3 (5) of the Children Act 1989, schools or any person who has care of a child "may do what is reasonable in all the circumstances of the case for the purpose of safeguarding or promoting the child's welfare".
 This means that on rare occasions, a school may need to "hold" a child in school whilst Social Care and the police investigate any concerns further.

 In our safeguarding efforts we may, on occasion, have to consult external agencies without having discussed with parents first.
 The school's first concern is the welfare of our children and we have a duty to protect them at all times.
 We take this duty very seriously.
 Consultations can result in a formal referral being made which might, if deemed necessary by the external agencies, trigger a visit from one of the agencies involved.
 We fully understand that this can be a distressing set of circumstances but we can assure you that we fully follow the procedures set down by the Coventry Safeguarding Children's Board's policy, a copy of which is available in school should you need it.

-The Designated safeguarding lead at school is Mrs Baylis.
+The Designated safeguarding lead at school is Mrs Batson.

 We have four additional deputy designated safeguarding leads.
-These are Mrs Maguire and Mrs Borgeat (family support workers) and Mr Kitching and Mrs Wear.
-(Deputy heads)
+These are Mrs Maguire (family support worker) and Mrs Wayne and Mrs Kavanagh.

 The safeguarding polices we have in school, which are also available as paper copies upon request are as follows:

 Click on any of the above policies to read.